Fire services in the Township of South Algonquin are provided by Volunteer Firefighters who are managed by a part-time Fire Chief.

 Before you Burn

 The Township of South Algonquin requires property owners to have a Burn Permit for all open-air fires within the Township.
-Permits can be acquired online or at the Township office and they are good for the entire calendar year.
+Permits can be acquired online and they are good for the entire calendar year.
 Once property owners have acquired a permit, they are permitted to burn provided they follow the rules laid out in the Township Burning By-law # 18-567 below.

 The By-law documents the rules for outdoor burning.
 Some of these rules include the type of material to be burned, approved containers, and when open air fires are allowed.